-This got me thinking as to how ironic it is that children of God would rush to play such a game of fun with our lives but we don’t rush to ask God on such life’s difficult questions.
+It is ironic that children of God rushes to play this game of fun with a mindset to find answers to these questions but we don’t rush to ask God for answers on such life’s difficult questions.
+Yet we complain of not knowing God’s plans for our lives and we feed our minds with the lies from the world.
 Would we rather joke with our lives than to confront it with the truth in God’s word?
 Doesn’t God know all the answers to the questions of our lives and shouldn’t we ask him instead of asking the OMG quiz genie?
 Hasn’t God created us in his image, after his likeness so we can feel more comfortable to relate with him who understands us better in our image? and will he not answer our questions if we ask him about anything?

 Shouldn’t we rush to the Bible in search of such answers that we seek in a fun game as opposed to downplaying the seriousness of our curiosity with these quizzes?
 Is it not better to seek after God when we need assurance, be it just for the fun of it or for the seriousness of it than to take to the social media and to seek for answers from a game?